ADumbDoor/Swim-Mill-Revamped/README.md

  - myPointer[index]
  - myPointer->someValue (this is mostly seen with structs)

 Arrays - Arrays in C/C++ exist in two forms.
 Either pre-allocated, or dynamic.
 You may reassign individual values within pre-allocated arrays, but if you try to assign directly to a pre-allocated array, your program will in the best case either not compile or crash, and worst case will perform undefined behavior.
-Dynamic memory can be reassigned to, but you risk memory leaks if you do not [Free](https://man7.org/linux/man-pages/man3/free.3p.html) your memory.
+Dynamic memory can be reassigned to, but you risk memory leaks if you do not [free](https://man7.org/linux/man-pages/man3/free.3p.html) your memory.
 Pre-allocated arrays:
  - int myArr[10];
 Dynamically allocated arrays:
- - int myArr = malloc(sizeof(int) * 10);
+ - int *myArr = malloc(sizeof(int) * 10);

 [printf](https://man7.org/linux/man-pages/man3/printf.3.html) - This prints to the terminal by default.
 It uses string substitutions with %'s to format your string.
 It will look something like this: printf("my string: %s, my int: %d, my address: %p, my char: %c", someString, someInt, somePointer, someChar);